Investing for Retirement Through Robo-Advisors

-Efficient investing.
-The process of building a diversified investment portfolio is a significant advantage for robo-advisors.
-The account setup process usually takes minutes and knowledgeable investors with a do-it-yourself mindset usually appreciate the ease of executing trades.
-In fact, many financial advisors are adopting the use of automated investment platforms to improve the efficiency of their portfolio management services.
+- Efficient Investing: The process of building a diversified investment portfolio is a significant advantage for robo-advisors.
+The account setup process usually takes minutes, and knowledgeable investors with a do-it-yourself mindset usually appreciate the ease of executing trades.
+Many financial advisors are adopting the use of automated investment platforms to improve the efficiency of their portfolio management services.

-Access to low cost investments.
-Online investment platforms generally provide a lower cost alternative to traditional asset management firms.
+- Access to Low-Cost Investments: Online investment platforms generally provide a lower cost alternative to traditional asset management firms.
 Without the additional expense of brick and mortar locations and fewer human employees, robo-advisors typically perform similar investment services for a lower overall cost.
 The average fees usually range between 0.2 percent to 0.5 percent of total assets under management.
-Compared to a typical AUM fee of 1 percent to 1.5 percent charged by financial advisors the lower fees could result in significant savings when compounded over time.
+Compared to a typical asset under management (AUM) fee of 1 percent to 1.5 percent charged by financial advisors the lower fees could result in significant savings when compounded over time.

-Tax-loss harvesting.
-Many automated investment platforms offer tax-loss harvesting for taxable accounts.
-This is process of offsetting capital gains through the sale of another investment to generate a loss.
+- Tax-Loss Harvesting: Many automated investment platforms offer tax-loss harvesting for taxable accounts.
+This is a process of offsetting capital gains through the sale of another investment to generate a loss.
 The tax-loss harvesting process has the potential to enhance after-tax returns.
 But tax-loss harvesting doesn’t necessarily help every investor.
 For example, investors in the 15 percent tax bracket are taxed at the 0 percent rate for capital gains.

-Unbiased investment advice.
-Human financial advisors are subject to the same behavioral biases that have the capability to derail the investment plans of individual investors.
+- Unbiased Investment Advice: Human financial advisors are subject to the same behavioral biases that can derail the investment plans of individual investors.
 In contrast, online investment platforms can help eliminate the potential for advisory firms to recommend their own products or let self-serving biases influence investment recommendations.

-Investment advice is only one component of a financial plan.
-Preparing for retirement is the most common financial goal and the primary reason why people invest in the first place.
-However, if you have other financial goals such as saving for your child’s college education, paying off debt, or investing in a beach cottage your investments need to be structured differently based on those goals.
-So far there aren’t any robo-advisors that possess the capability to fully assess whether it makes sense to save for emergencies, pay down debt, or invest for long-term goals such as retirement.
+- Investment Advice Is Only One Component of a Financial Plan: Preparing for retirement is the most common financial goal and the primary reason why people invest in the first place.
+However, if you have other financial goals such as saving for your child’s college education, paying off debt, or investing in a beach cottage, your investments need to be structured differently based on those goals.
+So far there aren’t any robo-advisors that possess the capability to adequately assess whether it makes sense to save for emergencies, pay down debt, or invest for long-term goals such as retirement.

-Automation does not eliminate irrational decision-making.
-Online investment platforms may help people create automated investment plans, but as mentioned above artificial intelligence cannot currently replace financial planning guidance.
-Behavioral finance experts frequently point out that the human condition makes it difficult for us to consistently make rational financial decisions.
+- Automation Does Not Eliminate Irrational Decision-Making: Online investment platforms may help people create automated investment plans, but as mentioned above artificial intelligence cannot currently replace financial planning guidance.
+Behavioral finance experts frequently point out that the human condition makes it difficult for us to make rational financial decisions consistently.
 While automation of the investment process is made easier through digital advice platforms, these robo-advisors do not eliminate the possibility that you will make an emotional decision with your investments.

-They do not have a long-term track record.
-Because online investment platforms have only been around for less than a decade, some investors are skeptical about their long-term ability to weather market downturns because they haven’t really been tested during extreme periods of market volatility.
+- They Do Not Have a Long-Term Track Record: Because online investment platforms have only been around for less than a decade, some investors are skeptical about their long-term ability to weather market downturns because they haven’t been tested during extreme periods of market volatility.
 That being said, the algorithms they are built on have been used to back-test portfolio performance during a variety of different market conditions.
-But as the old adage goes, the past is not a predictor of future performance.
+But as the adage goes, the past is not a predictor of future performance.